All the flavors of fall in this delicious savoury butternut squash, leek and goat cheese crostata!

 - salt and pepper to taste

-- Begin by making the pastry dough.
+- Begin by making the dough.
 In the bowl of a food processor add the flour and salt and combine.
 Add the cubes of butter and pulse until the butter is completely combined with the flour.
 With the food processor on at slow speed add 2 tablespoons of water.
 If the mixture does not come together to form a dough, add the remaining tablespoon of water.
 Do not add too much water, you don't want the dough to become wet and sticky.
 When the dough is ready, it will wrap itself around the blade and form a ball.
 Transfer the dough onto a sheet of plastic wrap, shape into a disc, cover and place in the refrigerator for 30 minutes.

 - Meanwhile, prepare the filling.
 Preheat oven to 350C.
 Cube the butternut squash as described above.
 Place on a baking sheet covered with parchment paper.
 Add olive oil, salt, and toss until all pieces are coated in oil.
 Bake for 30-35 minutes until tender.